azimgivron/genedatafactory/README.md

 ### 🧩 What it does

 1. Checks for required datasets (downloads missing files).
-2. Processes OMIM, MEDGEN, RIFs, GO, HPO, SwissProt, Reactome, Mondo, STRING, and ClinVar data.
+2. Processes OMIM, MEDGEN, RIFs, GO, HPO, SwissProt, Reactome, Mondo, STRING data.
 3. Saves integrated and cleaned tables as CSV files in the output folder.

 ## 📦 Directory structure